erojascornejo10-tech/reading-notes/102/Reading8.md

 1. ***How many times will a while loop execute?***

-   A while loop will continue to repeat until a specified condition evaluates to false.
+   A while loop will continue to repeat until a specified condition assigned by the user evaluates to false.